LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-04-migration-from-.NET-Core-3.0-to-3.1.md

 ## Download my project or continue with the one you made from the previous blog. ##

-I could tell you how to create a new ASP.NET Core MVC 3.0 app but if you're not in the mood feel free to [download my 3.0 demo](https://github.com/LayersOfAbstraction/2.2_to_3.0_migration_project) (migrated from 2.2) and use that as a template.
+In the last blog I have already shown how you can create a new ASP.NET Core MVC app by version.
+Here you can just [download my 3.0 demo](https://github.com/LayersOfAbstraction/2.2_to_3.0_migration_project) (migrated from 2.2) and use that as a template.

-Again just like the previous blog, we're going to use the KISS principle (Keep it simple stupid) or as I like to say (Keep it Stupid Simple).
+Again just like the previous blog, we're going to use the KISS principle (Keep it Simple Stupid) or as I like to say (Keep It Stupid Simple).
 So we're just focusing on getting it up and running in 3.1.
 Nothing fancy.

 ## Download and setup .NET Core 3.1 ##